|

 on the basis of how many full years they have lived.
 However, in

-their life!
+are living!
 An example of this can be seen in the verses mentioning

 the age of Noah.